3 min read

 Moving past the myth of culture fit

-The role of psychological safety in daily work
+The role of psychological safety

 Tailoring your leadership to the individual

-Turning conflict into a cultural strength
+Turning conflict into a strength

-To build a better culture, you must move from 'Why are they like this?' to 'What is their natural preference here?'.
-When you understand that a colleague's bluntness is actually a drive for efficiency (like an Evaluator), or their hesitation is a need for thoroughness (like an Auditor), the heat leaves the argument.
+Conflict is inevitable, and in a healthy culture it is productive.
+Most workplace tension comes from a clash of work personalities rather than a lack of respect.
+When you understand that a colleague’s bluntness is a drive for efficiency, or their hesitation is a need for thoroughness, the heat leaves the argument.
 You stop trying to fix people and start trying to understand them.
-This shift is what separates average workplaces from truly great ones.

 Frequently asked questions